OpenST/ost-wallet-sdk-react-native/documentation/android_setup.md

   "USE_SEED_PASSWORD": false
 }
 ```

+1. BlockGenerationTime: The time in seconds it takes to mine a block on auxiliary chain.
+2. PricePointTokenSymbol: This is the symbol of base currency.
+So its value will be OST.
+3. PricePointCurrencySymbol: It is the symbol of quote currency used in price conversion.
+4. RequestTimeoutDuration: Request timeout in seconds for https calls made by ostWalletSdk.
+5. PinMaxRetryCount: Maximum retry count to get the wallet Pin from user.
+6. SessionBufferTime: Buffer expiration time for session keys in seconds.
+Default value is 3600 seconds.
+7. UseSeedPassword: The seed password is salt to PBKDF2 used to generate seed from the mnemonic.
+When UseSeedPassword set to `true`, different deterministic salts are used for different keys.

 **NOTE: These configurations are MANDATORY for successful operation.
 Failing to set them will significantly impact usage.**